johnsudaar/demo_hic/Readme.md

 The HTTP server source can be found in the `app.js` file.

-It also provide a MQTT server that will store any number sent to him in this time series database.

-The MQTT server source can be found in the `mqtt.js` file.

 ## Running it locally

 To run it locally, install the project dependencies by launching: